 Razyana made three starts, placing second twice, and went off to the breeding arena.
 Her first breeding was to Northern Dancer’s great son Danzig, resulting in a colt which Prince Khalid later named Danehill.
 Danehill became a top sprinter during his racing career and counts the group one July Sprint Cup among his three stakes wins.
 Danehill was purchased by Coolmore for stud duty, and a remarkable stallion career began.

-Danehill blew the lid off the shuttle sire program as he plied his trade in both hemispheres at Coolmore in Ireland, and at Arrowfield in Australia.
+Danehill became the poster boy to the shuttle sire program as he plied his trade in both hemispheres at Coolmore in Ireland, and at Arrowfield in Australia.
 He was a revelation in the role becoming the most decorated stallion, for total stakes winners sired, in the world.
 Danehill sired three hundred and forty-nine stakes winners, a world record that still stands, in a thirteen year stallion career.
 He led the Australian sire list nine times, England/Ireland three times, and France twice.
 Fifty-eight of these stakes winners won at the grade/group one level.
 He did this working throughout the calendar year on two continents.

 When we consider the fact that many of these daughters have produced stakes winners when bred to other Northern Dancer line stallions, thus creating three up close crosses of Natalma in the resulting offspring’s pedigrees, we cannot deny the impact of Natalma’s blood as the thoroughbred breed progresses into the twenty-first century.